Quantum-Inventions/qa-automation-challenge/jobs/SDE/SDE-BE-JD.md

 - 3+ years experience in web development
 - Expertise with one or more web scripting languages like NodeJS, Python, Ruby, Go, etc.
 - Excellent OOP/OOD skills with understanding of design patterns
-- Understanding of databases (preferably both SQL and NoSQL) and performance optimization
+- Understanding of databases (SQL and NoSQL) and performance tuning
 - Good understanding of the web development process and software life cycle
 - Hands on experience with Git
 - Developed CI/CD friendly applications